jidiai/Competition_RL4Stock/README.md

 ## Environment
 The competition environment is a single-player stock prediction game.
+In this code repository, we have provided some foundational materials necessary for participating in the competition.

+To develop effective trading strategies, you can build upon these foundations.
+Firstly, we offer a real trading environment encapsulated in a `.so` file, similar to the gym format, which can be found in the `./envs/stock_raw/envs` directory.

+You can refer to the usage in `./envs/stock_raw/test.py` to incorporate it into your work.
+Additionally, we provide a simple trading strategy located in the `.envs/stock_raw/backtest/policies.py` file.
+You can evaluate its performance by running `python ./envs/stock_raw/test.py`.

 <img src='imgs/env_img.jpg' width=300>